School Psychology Research Teams

 School Psychology Applications and Research Collaboration (SPARC)

 The SPARC lab takes a broad perspective on practices in school psychology, examining assessment techniques and the application and sustainability of evidence-based practices alongside the persistence of low-value methods.
-Currently, we are investigating the role of generative artificial intelligence in school psychology and conducting a meta-analysis on the relationship between intelligence and adaptive functioning.
+Currently, we are investigating the role of generative artificial intelligence in school psychology and conducting a bibliometric studying examining patterns of publications evident in school psychology journals.
 Prospective students will have opportunities to engage with advanced statistical analyses, sophisticated group research methodologies, and single-case design to better understand and influence practices within school psychology.